How to Remove a Google Link Penalty

 Step 2: Link Breakdown

 After exporting your site’s links, it’s time to go more in-depth.
-We look at each link in your backlink profile, paying attention to details such as URL, anchor text, and what type of anchor text is used.
+We look at each link in your backlink profile, paying attention to details such as URL, anchor text, and the type of anchor text used.
 This could be branded anchor text, compound keywords, or “money” keywords (the keywords you most want to rank for).

 Step 3: Locate the Worst Links